eric-yates/Linear-Regression/README.md

 # Linear-Regression
-Contains an object-oriented model for linear regression made from scratch using mathematical theory
+Contains an object-oriented model for linear regression made from scratch using mathematical theory.

 This model has not been optimized and is intended for educational purposes rather than maximum performance.